vihari/slides/mlr_iitb.md

 I strongly believe this to be one of the reasons why the solution found by SGD in the case of true data generalizes well because SGD cannot precisely navigate down the valley.
 In the case of random pixels, since there is no better solution, SGD manages to find it, perhaps.

-Notes: * I did not find surprising the fact that many of the networks are capable of fitting any random function over the training data.
+Regarding the reported norm, I expected the norm in the case of over-fitting to be much larger.
+Nevertheless, the norm of over-fitted model is stll higher and SGD is known to find a minimum norm solution.

+Because of the reasons above, I do not find the generalization capability of deep networks to be very confounding.